amreshsharma007/NodeJSArch/README.md

   [It's not a good idea to have node.js serving static assets a.k.a the frontend](https://softwareontheroad.com/nodejs-scalability-issues?utm_source=github&utm_medium=readme)

-  Also, I don't wanna take part in frontend frameworks wars 😅
+  Also, I don't want to take part in frontend frameworks wars 😅

   Just use the frontend framework you like the most _or hate the least_.
 It will work 😁

  ## Don't you think you can add X layer to do Y?
 Why do you still use express if the Serverless Framework is better and it's more reliable?

-  I know this is not a perfect architecture but it's the most scalable that I know with less code and headache that I know.
+  I know this is not a perfect architecture, but it's the most scalable that I know with less code and headache that I know.

   It's meant for small startups or one-developer army projects.